-These Spinach Muffins with Banana are a super healthy and yummy toddler or big kid breakfast or snack.
+These Spinach Muffins with Banana are a super healthy toddler breakfast or snack.
+(Or yummy for any age, really!)
 Each bite is packed with nutrients from greens and fruit—and the interior is so moist that even babies can enjoy these easy blender muffins!

-Oh these muffins are one of our very favorites.
+Oh, these spinach muffins are one of our very favorite toddler muffins.
 And they’re one of the most popular recipes on my entire site!
-And while I know I’ve written about how we actually don’t need to pack kale and spinach into every bite our kids eat, I do think there can be merit in sometimes making nutritious versions of foods our kids already like.
+I know I’ve written about how we actually don’t need to pack kale and spinach into every bite our kids eat, but I love making nutritious versions of foods our kids already like.
 Like muffins.

-The color green can be a huge red flag to many kids, so I like to try to use the color to my advantage in fun foods—like these Sweet Spinach Muffins with Banana.
+I also know that the color green can be a huge red flag to many kids, so I like to try to use the color to my advantage in fun foods—like these spinach muffins, which are fun (because, muffins!) and they taste like a favorite banana bread muffin.

-You can call these Hulk Muffins, Monster Muffins, Green Smoothie Muffins, or any fun name you can come up with!
+You can call these Hulk Muffins, Monster Muffins, Green Smoothie Muffins, or any fun name you come up with!

-Made with a not-too-long list of good-for-you ingredients, these muffins are naturally sweet from banana, and have a dose of Vitamin A and C from spinach or kale.
-They also have healthy fats and protein so they’re a nice meal component that will provide long lasting energy for your busy kids.
+Made with nutritious ingredients, these muffins for kids are naturally sweet from banana and have a dose of Vitamin A and C from spinach or kale.
+They also have fiber from whole grains and protein, so they’re a nice meal component that will provide long lasting energy for your busy kids.

-They’re great for breakfast paired with a smoothie or milk, as a snack, or packed in a kids lunch.
+They’re great for toddler breakfast paired with a toddler smoothie or milk, as a snack, or packed in a kids lunch box.
+They’re similar to my Spinach Banana Pancakes—super nutritious and super yummy!

 Ingredients You Need